econia-labs/econia/src/move/econia/doc/market.md

 loop breaks, otherwise the number of ticks is calculated, and lots and ticks until max counters are updated.
-The self-match condition is checked, then the order is filled user side and a taker event is emittted.
+The self-match condition is checked, then the order is filled user side and a taker event is emitted.
 If there was a complete fill, the maker order is removed from the head of the AVL queue and the loop breaks if there are not lots or ticks left to fill.
 If the order was not completely filled, the order size on the order book is updated, and the loop breaks.

-After loopwise matching, base and quote fill amounts are calculated, then taker fees are assesed.
+After loopwise matching, base and quote fill amounts are calculated, then taker fees are assessed.
 If a buy, the traded quote amount is calculated as the quote fill amount plus fees paid, and if a sell, the traded quote amount is calculated as the quote fill amount minus fees paid.
 Min base and quote trade